Family Medicine – Curriculum

 Family Medicine

-In addition to Introduction to Family Medicine in the R1 year, there are two to three and a half four-week block rotations each year of R2 and R3 focusing on the ambulatory care setting and simulating a full-time clinic practice.
+In addition to Introduction to Family Medicine in the R1 year, there are several four-week block rotations in the R2 and R3 years focusing on the ambulatory care setting and simulating a full-time clinic practice.
 Residents will concentrate on their own continuity clinics while gaining additional experience in specialty clinics.
-They will have additional training in procedures including IUD placement and removal, Nexplanon placement and removal, colposcopy, circumcision, and skin lesion removal.
+They will have additional training in procedures including IUD placement and removal, Nexplanon placement and removal, musculoskeletal injections, colposcopy, circumcision, and skin lesion removal.
 Residents will be available for same-day appointments to further gain experience in acute patient complaints.
-During this rotation, home visits and nursing home visits are also scheduled.
+During this rotation, home visits may also be scheduled.
 The schedule is Monday-Friday with standard business hours and no call.

 Cardiology